Poorva77/Poorva77/README.md

 # 💫 About Me:
+# 💫 Hi there👋, I'm Poorva !
-Hi there  !👋<br>I'm Poorva - a B.tech computer science undergraduate at Vellore institute of technology - passionate about coding, technology and continuous learning !<br><br>
+** a B.tech computer science undergraduate at Vellore institute of technology || passionate about coding, technology and continuous learning !**

+Email Me 👉 ✉️ **poorvajaiswal2708@gmail.com** For Collaboration/Project or Anything Else. 😊😊

+- 🌱 **I’m currently learning:** Web Development.
+- 👯 **I’m looking to collaborate on:** Tech events, hackathons, and coding tasks.
+- 🤔 **I’m looking for help with:** Structuring real-world projects.
+- 📫 **How to reach me:** Email, LinkedIn or instagram DMs.
+- ⚡ **Fun fact:** I code better with midnight silence.

 ## 🌐 Socials: